 The defining feature here is specific problems in learning to read and write in relation to general ability or IQ, but problems with arithmetic and reading musical notation are also common.
 Poor working memory - especially for sequenced, auditory-linguistic material - is a central characteristic, and difficulties with phonology (the sounds in words) are often regarded as a core feature, although these are typically found in any poor readers.
 Associated features include problems in distinguishing left and right, poor direction sense, difficulties with time and tense, and subtle problems with both visual and auditory perception.
-The overlap with ADHD is around 30-50%, and with dyspraxia it appears to be even higher, although owing to the relative lack of attention that dyspraxia has received to date, fewer firm data are available.
+The overlap with ADHD is around 30-50%, and with dyspraxia it may be even higher.